 Bronnie Ware: By facing the fact that we are going to die, so our time here is limited.
 When you truly absorb this fact and you realize how precious time is, it is easier to find the courage to answer the call of your heart rather than worry about what other people think of you.

 How can we deal with regrets we already have?

 Bronnie Ware: By looking back on who we were that created those regrets, from who we are now, with compassion.
 Kindness for who we once were helps us to be more gentle with ourselves, rather than judge ourselves harshly in regret.
 We are all perfect.
 None of us get it all right.
 But that growth is a part of the human experience of loving and learning.

-How did you personal live change due to the experience you made when caring for dying people?
+How did your personal life change due to the experience you made when caring for dying people?

 Bronnie Ware: Being with the dying taught me how to live.
 I faced my own death.
 I lost concern for how others perceived me.
 Just knowing that my heart was kind and in the right place, I was then able to give myself permission to take my life in the directions my heart guides.
 The dying helped me find my courage.

-Bronnie Ware: To always try to find the courage to be my best self and to accept the roles that life asks of me, and to inspire others to do the same.
+Bronnie Ware: I always try to find the courage to be my best self, to accept the roles that life asks of me, and to inspire others to do the same.